Free energy and equilibrium states for families of interval maps: Light limit measures and upper-semicontinuity of metric entropy

 be a convergent sequence of level-$R$ induced maps, as in~\S\ref{sec:embed}.
 In particular, the sequences $(\Omega_k^N)_k$ are eventually constant for each $N$.
 We obtain the measures $\hat \nu_k \in \M_{\hat F_k}$ from~\eqref{eq:nudef}, together with their embeddings $\nu_k \in \M_{F_k}$.
 Kac' Lemma says that

 so, writing $\eta = \eta(R,d)$, we have the following bound on the inducing time

-Since the space $\overline{Y^0}$ is compact, there is a convergent subsequence of the measures $\nu_k$ whose limit is a probability measure supported on $\overline{Y^0}$.
+Since $Y_0$ is a subset of the compact space $I_*$, there is a convergent subsequence of the measures $\nu_k$ whose limit is a probability measure supported on $\overline{Y^0}$.
 Let us suppose the sequence itself actually converges; the limit measure we shall denote $\nu_0 = \nu_0^R$.
-Its spread will be a light limit measure, as shown later in the section. \begin{lemma} The measure $\nu_0$ is $F_0$-invariant. \end{lemma} \begin{proof} Let $V$ be a connected component of $Y^0 \subset I_*$, so $\pi_1 V$ is an $R$-cylinder.
+Its spread will be a light limit measure, as shown later in the chapter. \begin{lemma} The measure $\nu_0$ is $F_0$-invariant. \end{lemma} \begin{proof} Let $V$ be a connected component of $Y^0 \subset I_*$, so $\pi_1 V$ is an $R$-cylinder.
 Let $U$ be an interval compactly contained in $V$ such that that is, the boundaries of $U$ and $F_0^{-1}(U)$ have zero measure.
 Since $\nu_0(\partial U) = 0$,

 Now each connected component of $F_0^{-1}(U)$ is compactly contained in a branch of $F_0$ and so $\partial(F_0^{-1}(U) \cap \{\tau_0 \leq K\}) \subset \partial(F_0^{-1}(U))$ has zero measure for each $K$.
 For any $K$, since $\Omega^K_k = \Omega^K_0$ for all large $k$, the branches with inducing time bounded by $K$ converge.
 Therefore,